Cameron Ripley | | Fundraising | 2 comments

 Past ensuring your website specs are up to par, your organization can start to get very creative with branding your recurring monthly gifts.
 For example, Team Rubicon’s recurring donors are branded as the Support Squad while Charity: Water’s monthly giving program is referred to as The Spring, and Pencils of Promise has Passport.

 Branded recurring donation programs gives people coming in as recurring donors a great sense of identity, making them feel like they are now part of something truly special.
-You can also play into the branding of your recurring donations with branded gear designed specially for your donors or opting them in to an insightful newsletter list that is geared towards the impact of monthly donations, or any other experience with the recurring donation brand that a one-time giver might not get otherwise.
+You can also play into the branding of your recurring donations with branded gear designed especially for your donors or opting them into an insightful newsletter list that is geared towards the impact of monthly donations, or any other experience with the recurring donation brand that a one-time giver might not get otherwise.

 It’s important to make your recurring donors feel unique and important.
 Additionally, give them tangible reasons why recurring donations are a better way to give than a one-time gift.
 Commit to coming up with something creative that stands out to your supporters and not only let them upgrade their investment, but also just feel more invested to your mission.